franciscorafart/learn-cpp/Notes.md

 ### Loops
 - To run code repetitively
 - Loops are useful for games, as they keep a program running and updating

+### Static
+- When inside a class: The variable defined as `static` will share memory with all the instances of the class.
+- When outside of a class in globalscope: The static variable symbol (name) gets assigned only to the tranlation unit (file) it is in, meaning the same variable name can be used in other tranlation units (files) without a linker symbol error.
+- Good practice: Mark function variables as static unless you need them to be linked accross tranlation units (files), else you can run into global scope bugs.